SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 * Shuttle Radar Topography Mission (SRTM) DEM, version 4.1 (90m resolution; LOC_ELEV_CODE '5' - 'DEM - SRTM 90m v41') as LOC_ELEV_MASL_SRTMV41

 Additional elevations, not listed here, may be available in D_LOCATION_ELEV_HIST (refer to R_LOC_ELEV_CODE).
 This uses V_SYS_ELEV_ASSIGNED (which must have a value for a particular location), V_SYS_ELEV_DEM_MNR_V2, V_SYS_ELEV_DEM_SRTM_V41, V_SYS_ELEV_ORIGINAL and V_SYS_ELEV_SURVEYED as sources.

+#### V_SYS_ELEV_ASSIGNED_UPDATE

+Returns all elevations associated with a particular location as well as the elevation that should be used to update the ASSIGNED_ELEV (if it does not already match).

 #### V_SYS_ELEV_DEM_MNR_V2